 Sharon wants to continue to help transform the lives of kids and adults living with life-threatening diseases.
 That’s why she has included MDA in her estate plan—to help improve the lives of families for generations to come.
 “Funding is needed for both research to find cures and to help people living with muscle disease go about their everyday lives.
 I hope my gift will help MDA with both research and advocacy.”

 During Make-a-Will Month, The Muscular Dystrophy Association invites you to take a moment to make sure your wishes are known.
-We would like to offer you our FreeWill.com/MDA estate planning resource.
-FreeWill is an online custom will-writing tool that walks you through the process of creating a legal will.
-For more information on FreeWill or other Ways to Give please contact the MDA Resource Center at 833-275-6321 or email email@example.com.
+For more information on Ways to Give please contact the MDA Resource Center at 833-275-6321 or email firstname.lastname@example.org.

 Disclaimer: No content on this site should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.